 Shane Rogers, an engineering professor at Clarkson University, has spent the past few months touring reportedly haunted locations looking for not-so-paranormal activity: mold growth.
 Preliminary research indicates that some molds can cause symptoms that sound pretty ghostly—like irrational fear and dementia.
-“I’ve watched a lot of ghost shows,” he tells mental_floss, and began to wonder “if there’s some kind of link there, where we might be able to explain why people are having these feelings.”
-So far in the data collection process, “it’s hard to say whether that’s a contributing factor or not, but anecdotally we are seeing these [toxic molds] exist in places that are haunted.”
+“I’ve watched a lot of ghost shows,” he tells Mental Floss.
+He began to wonder “if there’s some kind of link there, where we might be able to explain why people are having these feelings.”
+So far in the data collection process, “it’s hard to say whether that’s a contributing factor or not, but anecdotally we are seeing these [toxic molds] exist in places that are haunted," Rogers says.

 4. CARBON MONOXIDE POISONING